afnid/CoreEFI/README.md

 Half the events will cut isr contention in half.
 It may be that a batch mode is required during cranking, then run full sequential up to a certain rpm, then switch to semi-sequential after that.
 Wasted spark can also cut the coil events in half, so an 8 cylinder would require 16 injector events, and only 8 coil events.

 There is a bmw v8 that can spin 20k rpm, and 0.1 degrees of error would equate to 0.8 us, but for your standard 6k redline, you could have 2.8us of jitter and any accuracy beyond that is insignificant relative to other errors within the rest of the system.

-<h2>Decoder</h2>

-The decoder handling is actually the most critical piece since if there is drift/error in the decoder, the accuracy in scheduling not longer matters.
-In the couple of cases I have looked at other implementations it appears they convert from a time basis to degrees, and have and appear to try to calculate the absolute degreees for each event.
-A large amount of effort goes into trying to calculate the current RPM.
-The events are always calculated in degrees and then converted to time at the last.

-Current RPM is something that will result in each pulse getting shorter/longer as the engine accelerates/decelerates.
-The RPM at the beginning of a cycle will be different than the RPM at the end, so if RPM is calculated only once per revolution, the error will compound until the RPM is calculated again.
-RPM exact degree calculations require division which can make these more expensive time-wise.

-My aproach was to subtract the last pulse time and add the current pulse time to a running total so on every event I know the time it took for the previous cycle which would be 0 to 720 degrees.
-A correction factor needs to be added to approximate current rpm, probably by keeping the relative difference between the preceding n pulses to calculate a percentage change to the cycle time.
-Not implementing anything until I can be working with real data.

-The benefits of my aproach is there is 0 division and 0 floating point calculations required in the collection of pulses or in the translation from event degrees to absolute time.
-So 0 division/floating point calculations in my isr's.
-The correction factor above may add a division operation.

 <h3>The Problem</h3>